Quarantine Nails Are Trending On Instagram

 There are a few instances where beauty products can double as a productive at-home activity.
 Really, you can DIY anything, from a professional spray tan in your own bathroom to a facial in your kitchen.
 But if you're taking inspiration from your friends on Instagram, you might want to grab a nail file and a few bottles of polish and start with a DIY quarantine manicure.

-Over the past three weeks, since the mandated nail-salon closures as a result of COVID-19, we've seen the "quarantine nails" tag take off.
+Over the past few weeks, since the closure of nail salons as a result of COVID-19, we've seen the "quarantine nails" tag take off.
 Following the hashtag leads to over 4,000 inspiration images, with the most popular design by far being the rainbow manicure with a different polish painted on each finger — both creative and arguably the easiest form of nail art.

-Scroll through the gallery ahead, and let your favorite look serve as inspiration for this weekend's self-care project.